pudly/schmopera-hugo/content/articles/anne-kostalas-a-year-with-opera-singers.md

 date = "2016-07-21T16:34:00-04:00"
 lastmod = "2016-07-23T08:08:00-04:00"
 publishDate = "2016-07-22T22:06:00-04:00"
 short_description = "Filmmaker Anne Kostalas has wrapped a three-part documentary, following the lives of three young singers at Opera McGill, Schulich School of Music, Montréal.
-The documentary was commissioned by Patrick Hansen, head of Opera McGill, who is \"thrilled at how this documentary seems like a love letter, not just to Opera McGill but to the McGill campus and all the people who study and work there.\"" slug = "anne-kostalas-a-year-with-opera-singers" title = "Anne Kostalas: a year with opera singers"
+The documentary was commissioned by Patrick Hansen, head of Opera McGill, who is &quot;thrilled at how this documentary seems like a love letter, not just to Opera McGill but to the McGill campus and all the people who study and work there.&quot;" slug = "anne-kostalas-a-year-with-opera-singers" title = "Anne Kostalas: a year with opera singers"
 +++